-MORE GELE STYLES TUTORIALS:
+MORE GELE STYLES & HOW TO TIE THEM

-- How to Tie Ankara Infinity Pleats Gele that Everyone is Raving About (VIDEO TUTORIAL)
+- How to Tie Ankara Infinity Pleats Gele that Everyone is Raving About

 - How to Tie the Twisted Side-Fan Gele Style (Instagram-Trending Style)

 Royal Ascot Hat Meets Nigerian ‘Ascot Headtie’ (aka Rose Gele): A Classy Wedding Guest Headpiece

 The rose gele headtie style resembles the British royal ascot hats or our own version.
 This style of gele was first created by the creator of ‘Abeke Makeovers’, makeup and gele artistry place.
 She originally called it ‘ the Abeke Gele’, as well as other nicknames including ‘iconic rose gele’ and ‘avant garde gele’.

 This gele style is in a class of its own and even younger women who didn’t really like tying the regular gele styles are happily wearing it everywhere – to weddings, to owambe parties and on red carpets.
 Celebrities like Toke Makinwa, pretty @TojuFoye (instagram.com/tojufoyeh) and Temi Dollface are among those to have been seriously rocking the ‘rose gele’ headtie style.
 Nollywood actress Kate Henshaw even wore a pink rose gele with her aso-ebi dress when she attended Mo Abudu’s daughter’s celebrity wedding in Lagos.

 We love this new Gele style because it looks beautiful with both traditional and Western occasion outfits.
 I won’t be surprised to see the ‘Nigerian rose gele’ headtie at the next Royal Ascot RaceCourse – because it’s at that level.
 Period!